Ainard09/protein_structure_predictor_app/README.md

 ## EMSFold
 The scientific research to better understand the full potential and functions of proteins lies within the protein's structure.
 [EMSFold](https://esmatlas.com/about) is a great biological tool developed to predict protein structure based on the ESM-2 language model.
 The focus on this project is to build an algorithm to predict an end-end single sequence protein structure.
-The projected is motivated by [Osanseviero](https://huggingface.co/spaces/osanseviero/esmfold).
+This project is motivated by [Osanseviero](https://huggingface.co/spaces/osanseviero/esmfold).

 <video controls autoplay src="images/protein_structure.mov" width="500"></video>